SumoLogic/sumologic-documentation/docs/send-data/sources/sources-installed-collectors/remote-file-source/index.md

 Sumo Logic scans remote directories every 30 seconds.

 :::note
 To collect remote Windows logs using CIFS/SMB, see CIFS/SMB, see [Prerequisites for Remote Windows Event Log Collection](prerequisites-windows-remote-file-collection.md).
-To collect Windows Events, see [Configuring a Local Windows Event Log Source](../local-windows-event-log-source.md) (Local-Windows-Event-Log-Source.md "Configure a Local Windows Event Log Source").
+To collect Windows Events, see [Configuring a Local Windows Event Log Source](../local-windows-event-log-source.md).
 :::

 To configure a Remote File Source: